freemansoft/flutter_asset_demo/README.md

 # Exploring assets, asset manifests and how they are scoped

-* test_tools an assets package that should be included only in dev scope
-* utilities an assets package
-* theme_common an assets package
+* packages, libraries and assets scoped to our program
+* packages, libraries and assets scoped to our tests

 ## Caveat